Features Skin Read Blog Support Download for iOS

 Cortisol's effects on skin aren't instantaneous, but they're faster than most people realize.

-Within 24-48 hours of a major stress event, barrier function measurably decreases.
-TEWL increases.
-Skin becomes more reactive.
+Within a day or two of a major stress event, barrier function can decline, TEWL tends to rise, and skin often becomes more reactive.

-Within 2-4 weeks of sustained stress, collagen degradation outpaces production.
+Over the following weeks of sustained stress, collagen degradation can outpace production.
 Fine lines that weren't there before start to appear, particularly around the eyes and forehead where skin is thinnest.

-After 2-3 months of chronic elevation, the microbiome shift becomes entrenched.
+After months of chronic elevation, any microbiome shift tends to become more entrenched.
 Breakouts become persistent rather than episodic.
 Sensitivity becomes the baseline rather than the exception.

+Chronic stress also slows the skin's repair machinery: research in Critical Care Nursing Clinics of North America reported that stressed caregivers "took 24% longer to heal the small, standardized dermal wound than matched controls," an effect tied to stress-induced glucocorticoid production.
 The good news: these timelines work in reverse too.
-Reduce cortisol consistently for 4-6 weeks and barrier function rebounds.
+Reduce cortisol consistently over several weeks and barrier function tends to rebound.
 Collagen synthesis normalizes.
 The microbiome begins to diversify again.
 Your skin has remarkable capacity to recover when you remove the thing that's damaging it.

 Read the Real Label